Home » Recipes » Breakfast » Mixed Berry Hand Pies

 Berry hand pies on a wire rack with vanilla bean glaze

 Serve immediately.
-Store leftovers in an airtight container at room temperature for up to one day.
+Store leftovers in an airtight container at room temperature for up to 1 day.

 Jam oozing from berry hand pies